pdf-raku/PDF-raku/README.md

 This module implements the basic data-types and general syntax and serialization rules as described in the first four chapters of the specification.

-This module provides read and write access to the data structures that make up a PDF via tied arrays and hashes.
+Read and write access to data structures is via direct manipulation of tied arrays and hashes.
 Much of the details of serialization and data representation are hidden.

-It also provides a set of class builder utilities to enable building an even higher level of abstract classes.
+PDF::DAO also provides a set of class builder utilities to enable building an even higher level of abstract classes.

 This is put to work in the companion module <a href="https://github.com/p6-pdf/perl6-PDF-DOM">PDF::DOM</a> (under construction), which  takes on where this module leaves off.
 It contains a much more detailed set of classes to implement much of the remainder of the PDF specification.